Melbourne Airport Flight Paths

 Melbourne Airport third runway

-Melbourne Airport released its proposal to the public in February 2022, giving the community an opportunity to provide feedback and utilise an interactive noise tool to explore future aircraft tracks.
+Melbourne Airport conducted public exhibition of the MDP from February to May 2022, giving the community an opportunity to provide feedback and utilise an interactive noise tool to explore future aircraft tracks.
 The proposal included detailed planning documents and considered the project’s impact on the community.

 How many aircraft fly near me?